gocardless/nandi/README.md

 ```

 ### `#add_reference(table, ref_name, **extra_args)`
 Adds a new reference column.
 Nandi will validate that the foreign key flag is not set to true; use `add_foreign_key` and `validate_foreign_key` instead!
 Nandi will also set the `index: false` flag, as index creation is unsafe unless done concurrently in a separate migration.
+You can use the `nandi:reference` generator to generate the column(s) and the index more easily.

 ### `#remove_reference(table, ref_name, **extra_args)`
 Removes a reference column.